Nairobi: Matatu

 Matatus are the most common form of public transport in Nairobi.

-Matatu, which literally translates to "three cents for a ride" (nowadays much more) are privately owned minibuses, and the most popular form of local transport.
-They generally seat fourteen to thirty three.
+Matatu, which literally translates to "three cents for a ride" (nowadays much more) are privately owned minibuses.
+They generally seat 14 to 33 riders.
 Matatus operate within Nairobi, its environs and suburbs and from Nairobi to other towns around the country.
 The matatu's route is imprinted along a yellow stripe on the side of the bus, and matatus plying specific routes have specific route numbers.

+In 2004, a law was passed, requiring all matatus to include seat belts, speed governors and to be painted with a yellow stripe.
+At first, this caused a furore amongst Matatu operators, but they were pressured by government and the public to make the changes.
+Matatus are now limited to 80 km/h.

-However, in November 2014 President Uhuru Kenyatta lifted the ban on the yellow stripe and allowed matatus to maintain the colourful graphics in an effort to support the youth in creating employment.
+In November 2014 President Uhuru Kenyatta lifted the ban on the yellow stripe and allowed matatus to maintain the colourful graphics in an effort to support the youth in creating employment.
 Matatus in Nairobi were easily distinguishable by their extravagant paint schemes, as owners would paint their matatu with various colourful decorations, such as their favourite football team or hip hop artist.
 They are notorious for their poor safety records, which are a result of overcrowding and reckless driving.
 Due to the intense competition between matatus, many are equipped with powerful sound systems and television screens to attract more customers.

-However, in 2004, a law was passed requiring all matatus to include seat belts and speed governors and to be painted with a yellow stripe.
-At first, this caused a furore amongst Matatu operators, but they were pressured by government and the public to make the changes.
-Matatus are now limited to 80 km/h.

 Buses

 Buses are increasingly becoming common in the city with some even going to the extents of installing complimentary WiFi systems in partnership with the leading mobile service provider.
 There are four major bus companies operating the city routes and are the traditional Kenya Bus Service (KBS), and newer private operators Citi Hoppa, Compliant MOA and Double M. The Citi Hoppa buses are distinguishable by their green livery, the Double M buses are painted purple, Compliant MOA by their distinctively screaming names and mix of white, blue colours while the KBS buses are painted blue.

-Companies such as Easy Coach, Crown Bus, Coast Bus, Modern Coast, Eldoret Express, Chania, the Guardian Angel, Spanish and Mash Poa run scheduled buses and luxury coaches to other cities and towns.
+Companies such as Easy Coach, Guardian Angel, Transline, Tahmeed, NorthWest, Kisii Classic and Ena coach scheduled buses and luxury coaches to other cities and towns.

 A Bus rapid transit will commence operating with 100 high capacity buses along Thika Road in July 2022 between Kasarani and the Kenyatta National Hospital.
 After the pilot, Nairobi Metropolitan Area Transport Authority (Namata) will implement another 300 buses as the first phase that will expand the BRT line to run from Ruiru to Kenyatta National Hospital.
 A second phase will later extend the line to run between Kenol in Murang'a County to Ongata Rongai in Kajiado County.